One Day Mt. Huashan Mini Group Tour

 ► Kind Note:

-Next, continue our sightseeing to the East Peak, which also has the reputation of Facing Sun Peak as it is the best place to enjoy the sunrise on Mt.
-Hushan.
-Shuttling through the juniper and pine forest, the sun is blocked by umbrella-like shades, and the soughing of the wind will make you feel a rare relaxation.
-On a cliff, you will easily find the natural rock veins looking like a giant palm print, and this is the famous Immortal’s Palm Peak, which is listed as the No.1 of the Eight Scenic Wonders of Xi'an.
-This is also where the noted Long Skywalk Plank Road and Hawk's Turn Road are located.
-To get through here, one needs to tie a safety rope on the body, face the cliff and use just tiptoes to find the footholds, which will make people feel like hanging over the abyss.
+Follow your guide to continue the hike to the East Peak, which has the reputation of Facing Sun Peak as it is the best place to enjoy the sunrise on Mt.
+Huashan.
+The abyss on the eastern side is even more daunting, while the gentle slope on the west side is covered with towering pines and junipers, making it a good place for you to enjoy the cool and rest.
+Shuttling through the forest, the sun is blocked by umbrella-like shades, and the soughing of the wind will make you feel a rare relaxation in such a parlous place.
+On a cliff, you’ll easily find the natural rock veins looking like a giant palm print, and this is the famous Immortal’s Palm Peak, listed as the No.1 of the Eight Scenic Wonders of Xi'an.
+It is right on this peak that the Hawk's Turn Road, for the most daring of souls, is located.
+Here, one needs to face the cliff and descend by alternately stepping on footholds with just tiptoes.
 While incredibly exciting, it's not recommended for those with a fear of heights or heart conditions.
-If you're up for the challenge, you can pay to experience it on-site.
+If you're up for the challenge, you can pay on-site to experience it.

 ► Kind Note: